EU vs US Baby Product Safety Standards: What's the Difference?

 Look for: REACH compliance statement or EU market authorization

-Verify on European Chemicals Agency (ECHA)CE Marking
+Verify on European Chemicals Agency (ECHA)Red Flags

 Indicates conformity with EU health, safety, and environmental requirements.
 Required for many product categories sold in Europe.
 Not a quality mark, but indicates compliance with applicable EU directives.